-REASON 4: I can see layers of history in the form of art and architecture in a relatively small and manageable space: Floor mosaics from the Coliseum showing gladiators and their kills; ancient Roman sculptures, Egyptian art, Renaissance paintings by some of the masters like Raphael and Titian, and some of Bernini's most famous and loved sculptures.
+REASON 4: I can see layers of history in the form of art and architecture in a relatively small and manageable space: Floor mosaics from ancient Roman villas showing gladiators and their kills; ancient Roman sculptures, Egyptian art, Renaissance paintings by some of the masters like Raphael and Titian, and some of Bernini's most famous and loved sculptures.

 REASON 5: The museum is in the Villa Borghese park, making a walk there (and back) a lovely experience.
 Depending on the season, you may even want to visit the gardens of the museum itself as well.

 The villa was the summer and party residence of the noble Borghese family, built in the early 1600's.
 In 1605, Camillo Borghese became Pope V, and his nephew, Scipione Borghese, soon was made a cardinal.
 Scipione was a real art buff and at a very young age became one of Bernini's biggest fans and patrons.
 This villa was decorated and furnished mostly due to Scipione Borghese's tastes and very strong will (some works were purchased and other donated, but some works were "confiscated."
 You can figure out what that means.)

 In the 1800's, another Camillo Borghese, who was actually a prince, married into the Bonaparte family (his wife Paolina is the one seen reclining in Canova's spectacular sculpture, seen in the photo just below.)
 During this time, Rome was under French rule.